nextstrain/ncov/narratives/ncov_sit-rep_pt_2020-03-05.md

 <br>

-Algumas vezes mostraremos a árvore em modo "cronológico" (tempo) e, às vezes no modo de "divergências", dependendo do que estamos tentando destacar.
+Algumas vezes mostraremos a árvore em modo "cronológico" (tempo) e, às vezes no modo "divergência", dependendo do que estamos tentando destacar.

 <!-- There is NO right-side text -->